FOR IMMEDIATE RELEASE

 CONTACT Justin Silverman | 774.244.2365 | firstname.lastname@example.org

-The online presentation will be from 10 a.m. to 11:30 a.m. on Oct.
-27 and feature local perspectives on offensive speech and constitutional protections.
+The online presentation will be from 6:30 p.m. to 8 p.m. on Dec.
+10 and feature local perspectives on offensive speech and constitutional protections.
 The event is open to the public.
 Registration is required.

 This discussion is supported by NEFAC’s Featured Speaker Program.
 Launched in 2018, the program brings journalists and First Amendment experts to campuses, classrooms and community centers throughout the region.

 To schedule a speaker or coordinate an event, please contact NEFAC Executive Director Justin Silverman at email@example.com.

 December 10 | 6:30 p.m. | Online | Free

 STEVEN BROWN | Brown is executive director of the American Civil Liberties Union of Rhode Island and has served in the role for more than 30 years.
 He also served as executive director of the Iowa Civil Liberties Union and worked at the Philadelphia chapter of the American Civil Liberties Union.

 MICHAELLE LARRACUENTE | Larracuente, who grew up in Providence, is the dean of Student Culture of Achievement at First Providence Mayoral Academy Elementary.
 She was a member of Youth In Action, and now serves as chair of its Board of Directors.
 Larracuente is a graduate of Northeastern University.

 ELANA ROSENBERG | After three years as a member of the Community Investment team at United Way of Rhode Island, Rosenberg became the sixth executive director of Youth Pride Inc. in November 2017.
 The group works to end the homophobic and transphobic environments in which youth can live, work and play.